7 Keys To Getting The Right Clients As A Solopreneur

 I’ve tried it all.

-For the past five years I’ve worked as an independent audience growth consultant and have figured out how to build a successful and sustainable business.
+For the past nine years I’ve worked as a content strategist solopreneur and have figured out how to build a successful and sustainable business.

-During that time I’ve experimented with all sorts of different services for all sorts of different clients and have learned a ton about what works…and what doesn’t.
+I’ve experimented with all sorts of services for all sorts of clients and learned a ton about what works…and what doesn’t.

 1. Do you want to do the work or teach the tactics?

-The first key decision to make is if you want to offer a done-for-you service in which you actually execute the necessary work for your client or if you prefer to show clients what to do and have them execute it themselves.
+The first key decision to make is if you want to offer a done-for-you service where you execute the necessary work for your client or if you prefer to show clients what to do and have them execute it themselves.

 Essentially, do you want to sell service or strategy?